Joseph Reimer raises some important questions about Barry Chazan’s important exploration of informal Jewish education.

 © Joseph Reimer 2003

-See: Chazan, B. (2003), ‘The philosophy of informal Jewish education‘ the encyclopedia of informal education.
+See: Chazan, B. (2003), ‘The philosophy of informal Jewish education‘ The encyclopedia of pedagogy and informal education.
 This paper was originally given at seminar on December 29, 2002.
 Reproduced with the kind permission of The Research & Development Unit, The Department of Jewish Zionist Education, The Jewish Agency.
 [Unit Website – http://www.jajz-ed.org.il/moriya/].